AnaghaV17/Music-Emotion-Recognition-from-EEG-signals---Capstone/README.md

 - Models are loaded with pickle or torch.load.
 If your model requires a custom class, ensure it's importable from the Python path or replace loading logic accordingly.
 - This demo normalizes song features using StandardScaler and drops very low-variance columns (variance <= 0.01).
 This mirrors preprocessing in your snippet.

-If you want enhancements (async prediction, progress, model metadata display), ask and I will add them.